RJ722/marcgg.github.com/_posts/2019-05-18-a-glimpse-into-the-darkness.md

 category: blog
 ---

-India - the golden bird of medieval times, known for it's rich stones and silk and sharing a cut of more than 27% of the world's economy during the fifteenth century - the country which was then capitalized for 200 years all the while feeding to the interests of Britain, leaving the post-British India with a crumbling share of a little more than 3% in the world economy.
+India - the golden bird of medieval times, known for it's riches - the diamonds and the muslins, one of the world's greatest exporter of silk - a country sharing a cut of more than 27% in the world's economy during the sixteenth century - the country which was then capitalized for 200 years all the while feeding to the interests of Britain, leaving the post-British India with a crumbling share of a little more than 3% in the world GDP.

 This is my country.